xmengkinaxis/CPP/System Design Interview Checklist.md

 every building block in system design has functional and nonfunctional requirements that must be met.

 ### Load Balancers
-Evenly distributing the computational load allows for faster response times and the capacity for more web traffic.<br>
+Evenly distributing the computational load allows for faster response times and the capacity for more web traffic.
 * Scaling: Load balancers facilitate scaling, either up or down, by disguising changes made to the number of servers.
 * Availability: By dividing requests, load balancers maintain availability of the system even in the event of a server outage.
 * Performance: Directing requests to servers with low traffic decreases response time for the end user.

 ### Key Value Stores
 Similar to Hash table or dictionaries.
 Store information as a pair in the Key and Value format, for easy retrieval.
-Distributed hash tables (DHT). <br>
-e.g. AWS DynamoDB, AWS ElastiCache (a managed in-memory data store serivce which supports caching, like Redis or Memcached) (Redis, in particular, supports advanced data structures and features that make it effective for caching.<br>
+Distributed hash tables (DHT). e.g. AWS DynamoDB, AWS ElastiCache (a managed in-memory data store serivce which supports caching, like Redis or Memcached) (Redis, in particular, supports advanced data structures and features that make it effective for caching.
 When it comes to caching user information effectively, Amazon ElastiCache with Redis is often a preferred choice due to its advanced caching capabilities, data structures, and support for use cases like user sessions and frequently accessed data.
-However, the choice of service will depend on factors such as the complexity of the data, required data structures, access patterns, and performance requirements. <br>
+However, the choice of service will depend on factors such as the complexity of the data, required data structures, access patterns, and performance requirements.

 ### Blob Storage
-Blob: Binary Large Object; a storage solution for unstructured data, such as photos, audios, multimedia, executable code; uses flat data organization pattern without hierarchy<br>
+Blob: Binary Large Object; a storage solution for unstructured data, such as photos, audios, multimedia, executable code; uses flat data organization pattern without hierarchy
 The main rule: write once, read many or WORM.
-Ensure the important dat is protected since once the data is written, it can be read, but not changed. <br>
-e.g. AWS S3
+Ensure the important dat is protected since once the data is written, it can be read, but not changed. e.g. AWS S3
 ### Database
 A database is an organized collection of data that can be easily accessed and modified; make the process of storing, retrieving, modifying, and deleting data simpler.
-SQL vs NoSQL <br>
+SQL vs NoSQL

 ### Rate Limiters
 It sets a limit for the numbers of requests a service will fulfill.
-It will throttle requests that cross this threshold.<br>
+It will throttle requests that cross this threshold.
-It is an important line of defense for services and system; prevent services being flooded with requests; mitigate resource consumption.<br>
-e.g. AWS API Gateway(built-in rate limiting on request/API/method per second/minute/others), AWS WAF(Web Application Firewall, restrict requests from the specific IP address or IP address ranges); <br>
+It is an important line of defense for services and system; prevent services being flooded with requests; mitigate resource consumption. e.g. AWS API Gateway(built-in rate limiting on request/API/method per second/minute/others), AWS WAF(Web Application Firewall, restrict requests from the specific IP address or IP address ranges);
 AWS Lambda, AWS CloudFront (CDN, request rate limiting to prevent abuse and ensure a smooth experience for users), AWS ELB(Elastic Load Balancing, configure specific rules as rate limiting)

 ### Monitoring Systems
 It is a software that allow system administrators to monitor infrastructure.
-It creates one centralized location for observing the overall performance of a potentially large system of computers in real time. <br>
+It creates one centralized location for observing the overall performance of a potentially large system of computers in real time.
 It can monitor: CPU, memory, bandwidth, routers, switches, applications, etc. e.g. AWS CloudWatch; AWS CloudTrail, X-Ray, Inspector, Trusted Advisor, and Config

 ### Distributed messaging queues
-A producer creates messages and consumers receive and process them. <br>
+A producer creates messages and consumers receive and process them.
 * Improve performance through asynchronous communication since producers and consumers act independently of each other
 * Decouple or reduce dependency in the system
 * Improve reliability and allow simpler and less cluttered system design